-To meet its customers’ needs in this area Auburn Systems has developed the one of a kind triboelectric ambient fugitive dust monitoring system.
-Using its patented dual band triboelectric dust detection technology, Auburn Systems’ AFDS consists of one TRIBO.dsp 3000 series unit (exact model varies depending on the output and features desired) and a mounting rig.
+To meet its customers’ needs in this area Auburn Systems has developed a triboelectric ambient fugitive dust monitoring system.
+Using its patented dust detection technology, Auburn Systems’ AFDS consists of one TRIBO.dsp 3000 series unit (exact model varies depending on the output and features desired) and a mounting rig.
 Using supplied compressed air, the airflow through the probe creates a venturi effect, drawing room air through the sensor and past the electrically isolated probe generating the electrostatic/triboelectric signal.
 The monitor can then be placed at any location(s) throughout the facility to passively monitor dust levels.
 If the ambient dust levels rise, the sensor will detect the increase and then depending on the exact model either trigger an alarm via relay contacts or send back a continuous dust level signal via 4-20 mA or other digital output.

 Municipal Water Treatment Plant - One water treatment facility uses the Auburn AFDS to monitor chemicals at several points along a transport line that travels through several floors of the water treatment facility.
 Due to the abrasive nature of the chemicals, the pipe will wear and occasionally allow the chemicals to leak, filling the unmanned area before they know it.
 The fugitive dust sensors are used to detect the rise in dust along the pipe line.

 Food Manufacturer - One food application uses the AFDS to monitor the levels of dust in the work environment near weigh hoppers as an early indicator and additional maintenance alarm for increased dust.